singularity-code/scim-endpoint/README.md

 Pimp the application.properties file included.

-Five storage implementations are developed but if needed, you can implement and wire your own implementation (see again in [application.properties](https://bitbucket.org/wouter29/personify-scim-server/src/master/src/main/resources/application.properties)).
+Six storage implementations are developed but if needed, you can implement and wire your own implementation (see again in [application.properties](https://bitbucket.org/wouter29/personify-scim-server/src/master/src/main/resources/application.properties)).

 * memory storage implementation : basic fast access with flushing to a file, choose this for development or show case, demo testing, trial.
 * mongo storage implementation : should be fine and scalable for development and production.
 * ldap storage implementation (experimental) : tested with ForgeRock Directory Server 6.5, consider it as a easy **scim to ldap**.
 * postgres implementation : stable, creates table and indexes based on mapping
 * mysql implementation : stable, creates table and indexes based on mapping
+* OrientDB implementation : in development

 For using a OAUTH bearer token on forgerock openidm and other products, just point the endpoint to http://localhost:{8090}/scim/v2/token and use the credentials from the application.properties.